craigahobbs/markdown-up-py/README.md

 ## View Local Markdown Files

-To view Markdown files in the current directory, run the markdown-up command-line application from a terminal prompt:
+To view local Markdown files, run the markdown-up command-line application from a terminal prompt:

 ~~~
 pip install markdown-up
 markdown-up
 ~~~

-You can open a specific file or directory as follows:
+You can also open a specific file or directory:

 ~~~
 markdown-up README.md